EIM21850 - Particular benefits: exemption for works buses

 The benefit of a works bus service is exempted from tax if the following conditions are satisfied:

-- between home and a workplace.
-This includes journeys that are completed only partly on a works bus.
-For example, an employee may drive a car to a pick-up point and complete the journey by works bus, or between workplaces. any journeys that do not fall within the definition of “qualifying journeys” are journeys made on a working day between the workplace and shops or other amenities where the distance is no more than 10 miles one-way (20 miles return journey).
+- It can also include journeys that do not strictly fall within the definition of “qualifying journeys” such as a journey made on a working day between the workplace and shops or other amenities where the distance is no more than 10 miles one-way (20 miles return journey).
 This is intended to provide access to town centre amenities for employees, typically but not exclusively during a lunch break, without the need for them to use private cars.
-The journey must take place on a normal working day, so the exemption does not apply to an employee who uses the service on a day when they are not at work,
+The journey must take place on a normal working day, so the exemption does not apply to an employee who uses the service on a day when they are not at work.

 - the service is available to employees generally of the employer, whether or not all those employees use the service or find it convenient to do so,